Updated: Nov 22

 This site contains product affiliate links.
 We may receive a small commission if you make a purchase after clicking on one of these links.

-These 4 EMOM kettlebell workouts will provide you with weeks of strength and conditioning training.
-The workouts have been designed to promote whole-body strength and functional fitness.
+These four EMOM kettlebell workouts will provide you with weeks of strength and conditioning training.
+The workouts have been designed to promote whole-body muscle endurance and functional fitness.

-But to broaden the benefits bodyweight and cardio exercises have also been enlisted to burn fat and shape lean, defined muscle.
+But to broaden the benefits, bodyweight and cardio exercises have also been enlisted to burn fat and sculpt lean, defined muscle.

 It’s this cross-pollination of exercises that promote the development of multiple fitness components.
 If you incorporate these EMOM kettlebell workouts into your general training routine, you should experience enhanced strength, muscle endurance, stamina as well as improved muscle tonality.

-In short, the 4 EMOM kettlebell workouts in this article will help you forge a functionally robust body.
+In short, the four EMOM kettlebell workouts in this article will help you forge a functionally robust body.

 Once the buzzer sounds you’ve got to get straight back into the next set!

 every minute on the minute for whole body fitness

 Coupled with highly functional kettlebell exercises, EMOM training becomes one of the most effective ways to promote whole-body fitness.
 And not just strength and muscular endurance either.